Remote Visual Inspection Specialist

 In most cases a borescope camera is lightweight and compact, you can take this video bore scope with you wherever inspections need to be performed.
 The portable borescope camera may have a neck carry strap or a borescope camera holding arm to help facilitate travel with the device.
 Most borescope cameras are tested to withstand a drop from 30 inches, although we would not recommend testing this drop data.
 All the borescope camera probes are water-, oil- and dust-resistant, which offers users greater flexibility expanding the scope of the borescope camera’s applications.
 However, many borescope cameras are not designed to be submerged into liquids for long periods of time.

-There are special designed borescope cameras for hazardous inspection areas such as explosive environments, electrical environments and high pressure.
+There are specially designed borescope cameras for hazardous inspection areas such as explosive environments, electrical environments and high pressure.
 Do not assume that your borescope camera can be used in these environments without reading the user’s manual first.
 A good rule of thumb is, if you would not expose your finger into the inspection area; do not expose your borescope camera to the inspection area.

 Borescope cameras are refereed by various names: Borescopes, bore scopes, videoscope, borescopes, video borescopes and fiberscopes.
 Whatever you call it, take care of your specialty tool.
 Your borescope camera will prove not only to be an inspection device but also a great time and money saver.